 Close the Gap: Australia's peak Aboriginal and Torres Strait Islander and non-Indigenous health bodies, health professional bodies and human rights organisations operate the Close the Gap Campaign.
 The Campaign's goal is to raise the health and life expectancy of Aboriginal and Torres Strait Islander peoples to that of the non-Indigenous population within a generation: to close the gap by 2030.
-It aims to do this through the implementation of a human rights-based approach set out in the Aboriginal and Torres Strait Islander Social Justice Commissioner's Social Justice Report 2005.
+It aims to do this through the implementation of a human rights based approach set out by the Australian Human Rights Commission.

-Organisations that make reference this term, should briefly explain what role their organisation plays in Closing the Gap.
-Whether it be health, early childhood development, life expectancy, education...etc., it is important to specify how the organisation is/will be contributing to this initiative.
+Organisations that refer to this term, should briefly explain what role their organisation plays in Closing the Gap.
+Whether it be health, early childhood development, life expectancy, education, etc., it is important to specify how the organisation is/will be contributing to this initiative.